junxit/us-congress-code/title-16/chapter-2/sec-545b.md

   - **(3)** to provide increased protection for an important drinking water source for communities served by the North Santiam River.
 - **(c)** *Establishment*
   - **(1)** *Establishment* On a determination by the Secretary under paragraph (2)—
-    - **(A)** the Opal Creek Wilderness, as depicted on the map described in subsection (a)(2) of this section, is hereby designated as wilderness, subject to the provisions of the Wilderness Act [16 U.S.C.
+    - **(A)** the Opal Creek Wilderness, as depicted on the map described in subsection (a)(2), is hereby designated as wilderness, subject to the provisions of the Wilderness Act [16 U.S.C.
 1131 et seq.], shall become a component of the National Wilderness System, and shall be known as the Opal Creek Wilderness;
     - **(B)** the part of the Bull of the Woods Wilderness that is located in the Willamette National Forest shall be incorporated into the Opal Creek Wilderness; and
-    - **(C)** the Secretary shall establish the Opal Creek Scenic Recreation Area in the Willamette National Forest in the State of Oregon, comprising approximately 13,000 acres, as generally depicted on the map described in subsection (a)(3) of this section.
+    - **(C)** the Secretary shall establish the Opal Creek Scenic Recreation Area in the Willamette National Forest in the State of Oregon, comprising approximately 13,000 acres, as generally depicted on the map described in subsection (a)(3).
   - **(2)** *Conditions* The designations in paragraph (1) shall not take effect unless the Secretary makes a determination, not later than 2 years after November 12, 1996, that the following conditions have been met:
     - **(A)** the following have been donated to the United States in an acceptable condition and without encumbrances:
       - **(i)** all right, title, and interest in the following patented parcels of land—